FireSquid6/Function-Factory/docs/game_entities.md

   - Exponential block - raises one input to the power of another
 ### Dispensers
 - COLOR: ORANGE
+- Trapezoid with an arrow pointing to the hypotenuse
 - Dispensers output a given number block at the start of every program
 - These number blocks must be manipulated to complete each puzzle
 - Generally not placed by the player
 ### Evaluators
 - COLOR: BLUE
+- Equilateral triangles taking up 1 cell
 - Evaluators will stop a block if it does not fit a given condition
 - Conditions can be taken as inputs or set beforehand
 - Types of conditions: